rohit-ambre/superduperdb-website/pitch.md

 ---

-## Using SuperDuperDB will be able to offer outstanding offerings wherever AI provides substantial value
+## Using SuperDuperDB we will be able to instantly spawn managed services wherever AI provides substantial value

 ### For example